 There are several Croatian national parks accessible for day trips from Paklenica.

 You can pack your bike or hire one in town and cycle through Paklenica National Park along one of the many suggested cycling paths.
 The routes vary from 10-30km.
 Download the Starigrad Paklenica Cycle Paths guide and see which one takes your fancy.

 If you love trekking, then you’ll love the Velebit Ultra Trail competition.
 Held every year since 2003, with four categories: 16 km, 27 km, 47 km, and, of course, for the most challenging 100 km with a 6500-meter ascent.
 Registrations close in early June each year.

-Rafting trips take place on the Zrmanja River starting in early spring up to summer and then start again at the end of summer through to late autumn.
+Rafting trips take place on the Zrmanja River, starting in early spring up to summer and starting again at the end of summer through to late autumn.
 During the low water level periods of summer, you can still enjoy the Zrmanja on a kayak or canoe.

 If you’re like me and the thought of doing all that sounds too exhausting, you can take boat trips from Starigrad for the day.
 The family-friendly boat excursion starts at Starigrad along with the Zrmanja River mouth, all the way to Obrovac, and includes lunch.

 There are several beaches within easy walking distance, plus even more a short car ride away.
-I was so excited to see just how the beaches are to the Velebit mountain.
+I was so excited to see just how the beaches are to the Velebit Mountains.
 The crystal clear waters of the beaches of Starigrad Paklenica are lined with rounded pebbles, making them the ideal place to enjoy an outdoor adventure holiday and relax.

 Photo Jeep Safari